jdbeutel/ics699-docs/README.md

 ![design](proposal/WCY-design.jpg)

-Below is a screen-shot from a partial UI prototype of the above project.
+Below is a screen-shot from a partial UI prototype of the above project, implemented as a Grails web application.
+Due to time constraints, it does not actually implement editing or adding contact information, permissions, history, search, notifications, etc.
+I would like to do all that in this project.

 ![design](proposal/WCY-prototype.png)